brews/bayfox/README.md

     prediction = bfox.predict_seatemp(d['d18O_ruber'], d18osw=0.239, prior_mean=24.9, prior_std=7.81)

-The values we're using for priors are roughly based on the range of SSTs we've seen for *G. ruber* sediment core in the modern period, though prior standard deviation is twice`d18osw` is twice the spread we see in the modern record. δ18O for seawater (‰; VSMOW) during the modern record ([LeGrande and Schmidt 2006](https://doi.org/10.1029/2006GL026011)).
+The values we're using for priors are roughly based on the range of SSTs we've seen for *G. ruber* sediment cores in the modern period, though the prior standard deviation is twice the spread in the modern record. δ18O for seawater (‰; VSMOW) during the modern record ([LeGrande and Schmidt 2006](https://doi.org/10.1029/2006GL026011)).
 We'll assume it's constant -- for simplicity.
 We're also not correcting these proxies for changes in global ice volume, so these numbers will be off.
 Ideally we'd make